srikanthyallaworks/python_foundations/labs/src/E.0.FizzBuzzTexty/README.md

       * For the multiples of 5 print “Buzz”.
       * For numbers which are multiples of both 3 and 5 print “FizzBuzz”.

 ## Requirements
-* Implement toText method.
+1. Implement toText method
-* Write the correct output--described above-- to the console.
+2. Write the correct output--described above-- to the console

+## Stretch Goals
-* Write specs to document and test.
+* Write unit tests to document and test.

 Notes:
 1. https://blog.codinghorror.com/why-cant-programmers-program/

+## Hints
+* Check out the built-in function [range](https://docs.python.org/3/library/functions.html#func-range).
+* To check divisibility, look into the operator [modulo](https://realpython.com/python-modulo-operator/)
+* For unit tests, here's a reference on the built-in framework [unittest](https://docs.python.org/3/library/unittest.html)